webplatform/docs/dom/HTMLElement/getClientRects/index.md

 }}
 }}
 {{Notes_Section
-|Usage=Originally, Microsoft intended this method to return a TextRectangle object for each line of text.
+|Notes=*Before being in the process of standardization, it was intended that this method would return a TextRectangle object for each line of text in an element.
 However, the CSSOM working draft specifies that it returns a ClientRect for each border box.
 For an inline element, the two definitions are the same.
-But for a block element, Mozilla will return only a single rectangle.
+But for a block element, the CSSOM version returns only a single rectangle.

-The amount of scrolling that has been done of the viewport area (or any other scrollable element) is taken into account when computing the rectangles.
+*The amount of scrolling that has been done of the viewport area (or any other scrollable element) is taken into account when computing the rectangles.

-The returned rectangles do not include the bounds of any child elements that might happen to overflow.
+*The returned rectangles do not include the bounds of any child elements that might happen to overflow.

-For HTML AREA elements, SVG elements that do not render anything themselves, display:none elements, and generally any elements that are not directly rendered, an empty list is returned.
+*For HTML AREA elements, SVG elements that do not render anything themselves, display:none elements, and generally any elements that are not directly rendered, an empty list is returned.

-Rectangles are returned even for CSS boxes that have empty border-boxes.
+*Rectangles are returned even for CSS boxes that have empty border-boxes.
 The left, top, right and bottom coordinates can still be meaningful.

-Fractional pixel offsets are possible.
+*Fractional pixel offsets are possible.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification